sweeks/multiviewer/docs/multiviewer-specification.md

 window_tv: Dict[Window, TV]
 ```

-Some remote-control action change `window_tv`.
+Some remote-control actions change `window_tv`.

 # Screen Layouts

 Windows are arranged on screen in various layouts, which determine the windows that are
-displayed, and their locations and sizes.
+displayed and their locations and sizes.
 There are five window sizes, relative to TV
 width: full (1/1), prominent (2/3), medium (1/2), small (1/3), and pip (1/5).
 Here are the
 eight layouts: